-Mr. Lipschutz is responsible for the Group's foreign currency and collateral management functions as well as acting as Treasury Director of the Company.
-Mr. Lipschutz joined PartnerRe in April 2003 and has held various positions within the Treasury function including Assistant Treasurer and Investment & Treasury Analyst.
-He has been in his current role since 2010.
+Mr. Lipschutz is the Group Treasurer of PartnerRe, responsible for PartnerRe group's capital management, rating agency relationships, banking relationships, investor relations as well as oversight of FX, cash and liquidity.
+He is also the COO of PartnerRe Third Party Capital.
+He joined PartnerRe in April 2003.
 Prior to joining PartnerRe, Mr. Lipschutz was an accountant with Tewksbury Capital Management (formerly Trout Trading Management Company) from 1998 through 2003.
-While Mr. Lipschutz was an auditor with Deloitte & Touche from 1993 through 1998, he successfully passed the certified public accounting exams.
-Mr. Lipschutz holds a B.A from Muhlenberg College and is Chartered Financial Analyst.
-Mr. Lipschutz has been Treasurer of the Company April 27, 2016.
+While Mr. Lipschutz was an auditor with Deloitte & Touche from 1993 through 1998, he successfully passed the Certified Public Accounting exam.
+Mr. Lipschutz holds a B.A. from Muhlenberg College and is a CFA Charterholder.